Winstar-git/Python_practice_programs_v2.0/README.md

 # Python_practice_programs_v2.0

-This repository contains a collection of Python programs designed to practice fundamental programming concepts such as loops, conditionals, lists, and mathematical operations.
-Each program is independent and runs separately.
+This repository contains a collection of Python programs designed to practice fundamental programming concepts such as user input, loops, conditionals, and basic operations.
+The programs are grouped into four batches, each covering different problem-solving techniques.

+## Features
+- ✅ Basic arithmetic and logical operations
+- ✅ Loop-based number processing
+- ✅ Sorting and filtering techniques
+- ✅ Duplicate and unique number identification

+Each program focuses on improving problem-solving skills while following Python coding best practices. 🚀

 ## Programs Included